 Ad categories are essentially silo’s of ads that are organized by their subject matter.
 This allows Google to ensure they are serving the most relevant material to users visiting pages with Google ad tags on them.

 AdSense Ad Sizes & AdSense Ad Units Affect Google AdSense Earnings

-If you have been working with websites for some time, it shouldn’t come as a surprise that the ad sizes you choose to display on your site can have a dramatic impact on AdSense earnings.
+If you have been working with websites for some time, it shouldn’t come as a surprise that the ad sizes you choose to display on your site can have a dramatic impact on AdSense earnings (we did a study on it here).
 There is absolutely no doubt that AdSense ad sizes — and types of AdSense ad units — affect revenue.

 Depending on the layout of your site, performance of different AdSense ad sizes can vary greatly.
 Generally speaking, AdSense has a few Google display ad sizes they recommend that are most effective.
 They are as follows: